Butterski/ImageToHtmlPixels/README.md

 ## Usage:
-* import image you want to convert to pixel art and rename it to image.[extension]
+* import image you want to convert to pixel art and rename it to `image.[extension]`
-* open main.py and insert your configuration:
+* open `main.py` and insert your configuration:
 * * resolution of the pixel-art
 * * pixel size
-* your output will be in index.html file ready to open in your browser
+* your output will be in `index.html` file ready to open in your browser

 #### I imported sample image with output so you can look it up :P

+# Do not edit `template.html` file